-Medically a frozen shoulder is known as adhesive capsulitis.
+Frozen shoulder is also known as adhesive capsulitis.
 There are usually three phases that a frozen shoulder goes through.

 The first phase is know as the freezing stage and is when the shoulder becomes painful and starts to stiffen up, this typically occurs over a a period of weeks.

-The second phase is known as the frozen phase and although the pain might decrease movement is often still very restricted.
+The second phase is the frozen phase and although the pain might decrease movement is often still very restricted.
 This second phase usually occurs over a few months

-The third phase is the thawing stage and is recognised by your ability to start moving the shoulder more freely and with less pain, you will also start to get your arm and shoulder strength back.
+The third phase is the thawing stage when you can to start moving the shoulder more freely and with less pain, you will also start to get your arm and shoulder strength back.
 It can often take months and sometimes up to 2 years or more to fully gain a normal range of movement.

 In the initial stages of a frozen shoulder, it is best to rest the shoulder and only use it within the pain-free range.
 Using over the counter anti-inflammatory drugs can help reduce the pain and I find that applying an ice pack regularly can be helpful too.
 Once the initial pain has reduced and you start to regain some movement, then specific exercises can help to speed up your recovery.
 The video below gives you some useful exercises that can help with a frozen shoulder.